davidmalcolm/texi2rst/output/c++-interface-and-implementation-pragmas.rst

   Use the string argument if you want a single implementation file to include code from multiple header files.
 (You must also use
   #include to include the header file; #pragma
-  implementation only specifies how to use the fileit doesnt actually include it.)
+  implementation only specifies how to use the file-it doesn't actually include it.)

   There is no way to split up the contents of a single header file into